yitongx/yitongx.github.io/index.md

 -   Dynamic Route Planning: The vehicle was required to find 5 out of 8 valid locations (candidates marked in orange) in a maze, and carry the payload to assigned locations.
 Our strategy was 1) pre-store rough map 2) update valid locations during exploration 3) compute the shortest transporting routes.
 The algorithms were deployed on an ATMEGA328P platform.

--   Tracking Camera: We designed and built a motor-driven camera platform.
+-   Tracking Camera: We chose OpenMV, an integrated camera module programmable in Python.
+We built a motor-driven camera platform.
 It allowed the camera to track targets in a wider range.

 -   Multi-sensors: We used a gyroscope is to detect its orientation roughly.
 We used four ultrasonic sensors for distance detection and preciser orientation adjustments.
 We used infrared sensors to locate.